Venture Capital VS Crowdfunding

 According to industry standards, most venture capitalists search for deals that will have the capacity to generate revenues with a minimum of $1 billion.
 The stakes are significant, which is why venture capitalists (VCs) typically invest in businesses with varying degrees of success, such as biotech, electronics, and other sectors.

-For crowdsourcing, it is possible to make funds for businesses in any field.
+For crowdfunding, it is possible to create funds for businesses in any field.
 And there are those traders who aren’t even concerned with making a profit at all.
-Rather, they contribute since they seek to be a participant of that which is both thrilling and enjoyable at the same time.
+Rather, they contribute since they seek to be a participant in that which is both thrilling and enjoyable at the same time.

 3. Line & Pitch